thiblahute/meson-website/Wrap-dependency-system-manual.md

 Meson has a concept of [subprojects](Subprojects).
 They are a way of nesting one Meson project inside another.
 Any project that builds with Meson can detect that it is built as a subproject and build itself in a way that makes it easy to use (usually this means as a static library).

 To use this kind of a project as a dependency you could just copy and extract it inside your project's `subprojects` directory.
 However there is a simpler way.
 You can specify a Wrap file that tells Meson how to download it for you.
-An example wrap file would look like this:
+An example wrap file would look like this and should be put in `subprojects/foobar.wrap`:

     [wrap-file]
     directory = libfoobar-1.0